amandeepjutla/2019-16p11-psychosis/README.md

 # 2019-16p11-psychosis

 These scripts will reproduce the analyses reported in Jutla A, Turner JB, Snyder LG, Chung WK, Veenstra-VanderWeele J. "Psychotic symptoms in 16p11.2 copy number variant carriers."
-Manuscript in preparation.

 # How to use